 Bat Digest is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn More.

-Baseballs and Softballs, made out of leather and string, become more dense as they become more cold.
+Baseballs and Softballs, made out of leather and string, become denser as they become colder.
 More dense baseballs have less bounce and can cause more damage to a bat.
 Aluminum bats tend to dent, composite’s crack.
 This is why we prefer aluminum bats in cold weather.

 Here are some cold weather and aluminum bat recommendations:

 Generally speaking, we suggest a two-piece hybrid bat.
 That includes a composite bat with an aluminum barrel.
 The barrel’s aluminum has less chance of catastrophic failure in the cold weather.
 The two-piece construction gives a smoother feel on a cold night and a mishit ball.

 Heavier swing weight?
 Check.
 Aluminum barrel?
 Check.
 Good transition piece to help dampen sting on a cold day?
 Check.
 The 718 is the perfect BBCOR cold-weather bat.
 Price check: Amazon.com.

 Ball flight changes when the weather is cold.
 Colder weather brings down both slugging percentage and Home Runs/At Bat.

 Per our industry conversations, we suggest you tend towards aluminum in cold weather months (sub 55/60 degrees).
 Hitting an aluminum bat with a ball too dense (cold) is a possible dent.
 The result of a ball too dense on the composite is a crack and, then, the bat’s ultimate failure.

 We love this USA Bat for lots of reasons.
 The fact it works very well in cold weather is towards the top of the list.
 Is it made with a nice big aluminum barrel and a smooth transition that dampens some of the most violent mishits?
 This bat swings heavy compared to others “drop 10” counterparts.
 It should be categorized as a drop 8.